 But what about the bots?
 And page ranking?
 Aren’t they going to penalize you for your slow pages?
 Actually, no. Moz did a thorough study and found no correlation between search ranking and page load time.
 What did matter though was Time-to-first-byte (TTFB).
 That is, how long it takes your browser to receive the first byte of a response from a web server when you request a particular URL.
 Our recommendation for assessing page speed is using Pingdom’s Free Speed Test Tool.
 It gives you a more descriptive overview of the different loading steps, and doesn’t just take a 1% sample of your users the way Google does.

 5. Demographics and Interests is still a work in Progress

 At this point, you should be familiar with the Demographic and Interests section of Google Analytics.
 It’s a nifty tool for visualizing your audience and can provide insights into how different populations convert.
 But alas, the data isn’t perfect.
 Not everyone volunteers their age and gender into their Google accounts, so what Google does often is make an educated guess.
-Using your browsing history and search queries, Google guesses what gender and age group you fall into, as well as what interests you have.
-This study found that the predictions weren’t all too accurate.
+Using your browsing history and search queries, Google guesses what gender and age group you fall into, as well as what interests you have, but they’re not always accurate.